 Which brings me to thoughts of the New Orleans Saints playing in Super Bowl XLIV.

-It’s quite the come-back story which has all the markings of a dreams-come-true heroic tale.
+It’s quite the comeback story that has all the markings of a dreams-come-true heroic tale.
 Only four years ago the New Orleans Saints faced an uncertain future after Hurricane Katrina.
 They were forced to play their home games away, while New Orleans rebuilt itself – along with their coliseum, which housed so many after the storm.
 (An image I will never forget).

 Many weren’t sure if New Orleans could come back from such devastation.
 Rebuilding takes time.

-The New Orleans quarterback, Drew Brees once suffered an almost career ending shoulder injury with San Diego in 2005.
-There’s 5 years of comeback work in his story too.
+The New Orleans quarterback, Drew Brees once suffered an almost career-ending shoulder injury with San Diego in 2005.
+There are 5 years of comeback work in his story too.

 Could you stay with your dream for 5 long years?

 Could you stay with it when others tell you to quit?